 Bar Association 5K Run/Walk May 21

-The Association's 5K Run/Walk returns for its 27th year on Sunday, May 21 along the Schuylkill River on Martin Luther King Drive (fomerly West River Drive) adjacent to the Philadelphia Museum of Art.
+An early registration discount is available until May 19 for the Association's 5K Run/Walk, which returns for its 27th year on Sunday, May 21 along the Schuylkill River on Martin Luther King Drive (fomerly West River Drive) adjacent to the Philadelphia Museum of Art.
 The event benefits the Support Center for Child Advocates.

 For more information, or to learn more about becoming an event sponsor, contact Eric S. Marzluf at (215) 567-2010, extension 130 or by e-mail at firstname.lastname@example.org; Tom Bell at (215) 887-2050, extension 107 or by e-mail at email@example.com; or Sandra Lavini at (215) 925-1913, extension 126 or by e-mail at Sandra@advokid.org.

 Click here to print out a registration form, or visit active.com to register online.

 Chancellor's Forum on Diversity Beyond the Large Firms

 A Chancellor's Forum, "Diversity Beyond the Large Firms," will be held Monday, June 5 beginning at 1 p.m. at the CLE Conference Center at the Wanamaker Building.
 This unique conference for small and mid-size firms and public interest practitioners will feature a discussion on the challenges and successes for creating a diverse and inclusive work environment.